 Tips for a Smooth Family Vacation

-• Ensure you pack all the ski gear your children will need, along with snacks, entertainment for downtime, and layers to adjust to changing temperatures.
+- Ensure you pack all the ski gear your children will need, including arranging rentals for equipment such as skis and snowboards in advance to guarantee availability.
+Also, remember to purchase the appropriate pass for ski lift access.
+Bring snacks, entertainment for downtime, and layers to adjust to changing temperatures.
 Don’t forget sun protection for those bright days on the slopes.

-• Trying out new cuisines can be challenging with picky eaters.
-Research restaurants in advance and look for places with children-friendly menus.
+- Trying out new cuisines can be challenging with picky eaters.
+Research various dining options in advance and look for places with children-friendly menus—some restaurants are a popular choice among families.
 Don’t hesitate to explore local markets where you can often find fresh, simple foods that appeal to younger tastes.

 Navigating Niseko with Kids